yitzhak-bloy/Photo-sharing/README.md

  - Express
  - MongoDB

- Deploying the application was made: <br >
+ Deploying the application was made with: <br >
  frontend:  Firebase <br >
  backend:  Heroku